rackerlabs/docs-offerings/docs/common-gs/auth-using-curl.rst

 #.
 The ``service catalog`` section of the authentication response does not
    include the endpoint for the Offer service API.
-To get the endpoint, go to :ref:`Authenticate to the Rackspace Cloud <authenticate>` and copy the URL for the version and region that you want to access.
+To get the endpoint, go to the top of this page and copy the URL for the version and region that you want to access.

 #.
 Export the URL to an environment variable, as shown in the following
    example: